Online gambling regulation

 The tiny Caribbean island of Antigua and Barbuda has an equally tiny number of

-licensees under its jurisdiction, including
+licensees under its jurisdiction.

-complaints form.
 Do they respond?
-I have no idea, but with so few licensees I can't imagine
+I have no idea, but with so few licensees I can't imagine their complaints procedures are put to the test very often.

-This little Caribbean outpost is, for no reason that is particularly clear to me, one of the territories on the UK Gambling Commission's "white list" of jurisdictions
+This little Caribbean outpost is, for no reason that is particularly clear to me,

-whose licensees can advertise in the UK.
-This may provide additional backup if the Antigua and Barbuda complaints procedure is ever found wanting - which I
+backup if the Antigua and Barbuda complaints procedure is ever found wanting - which I suspect it might.

 (